afekete/CS242_Final/README.md

 CS242_Final
 ===========
 Description of project:
-Initially user types in hashtag to search for
+Initially user types in hashtag to search for images with that tag are shown in grid and user selects one.
-Images with that tag are shown in grid and user selects one Photo mosaic of that image is created using other images with that tag each mosaic image 16x16 px
+Photo mosaic of that image is created using other images with that tageach mosaic image 16x16 px.

 Timeline:
 Week 1: Get images by tag, basic frontend, basic server
   Alec: Set up nodejs server
   Rob: Basic frontend
   Kavya:get images by tag
 Week 2: Calculate average color of subpicture, find picture with similar average, figure out how to display mosaic on frontend (using canvas?)
   Alec: find picture given average color
   Rob: displaying mosaic on frontend
   Kavya: find the average color given picture